State of Washington Classified Job Specification

 Knowledge of: methods and techniques of field sampling, testing, data gathering, basic research and field investigations; characteristics and health effects of pollutants; principles, practices, and methods of environmental science, natural resource management, pollution prevention and pollution control; applicable state, federal, and local environmental regulations.

-Ability to: use sound, independent judgment in making decisions on environmental problems and completing assigned tasks; understand and interpret plans, maps and equipment specifications; prepare clear and concise written reports and make oral presentations; understand and communicate environmental regulations and statutes; communicate effectively with Ecology staff, other agencies, industry and the general public.
+Ability to: use sound, independent judgment in making decisions on environmental problems and completing assigned tasks; understand and interpret plans, maps and equipment specifications; prepare clear and concise written reports and make oral presentations; understand and communicate environmental regulations and statutes; communicate effectively with agency staff, other agencies, industry and the general public.

 There may be instances where individual positions must have additional licenses or certification.
 It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.